LLNL/sundials/doc/shared/sundials/SUNContext.rst

    :param comm: the MPI communicator or ``SUN_COMM_NULL`` if not using MPI.
    :param sunctx: [in,out] upon successful exit, a pointer to the newly created :c:type:`SUNContext` object.

-   :return: :c:type:`SUNErrCode` indicating success or failure
+   :return: :c:type:`SUNErrCode` indicating success or failure.

 The created :c:type:`SUNContext` object should be provided to the constructor routines for different SUNDIALS classes/modules e.g.,